Sunday, August 28, 2011

 Ingredients:

-3 large yams, peeled and cut up in strips
+3 large sweet potatoes, peeled and cut up in french fries type strips

 2 TBSP Cajun seasoning mix or